-- Attribution achieving outcomes is based on a wide range of actions and context, often out of the control of the grower (weather, market forces, pests) - Defining globally relevant outcomes - Favour larger, more resourced potentially growers demotivating small and medium size growers - Costs and burden for data reporting systems and management
+- Attribution achieving outcomes is based on a wide range of actions and context, often out of the control of the grower (weather, market forces, pests) - Defining globally relevant outcomes - Favourlarger, more resourced growers potentially demotivating small and medium size growers - · Costs and burden for data reporting systems and management

 However, outcome focused P&C can still be achieved, by showing very explicitly the links between the set of Criteria and intended outcomes.
-Furthermore, a requirement for reporting to RSPO has been included in the Management Principle under Criterion 3.2 for continuous improvement.
+Furthermore, a requirement for reporting to RSPO has been included into the Management Principle under Criterion 3.2 for continuous improvement.